 Each time you execute an ALTER TABLE statement that uses the in-place alter algorithm, the database server creates a new version of the table structure.
 The database server keeps track of all versions of table definitions.
-The database server resets the version status and all of the version structures and alter structures until the entire table is converted to the final format or a slow alter is performed.
+The database server resets the version status and all of the version structures and alter structures until the entire table is converted to the final format, or until a slow alter is performed.

-If the database server detects any down-level version page during the execution of DML statements (INSERT, UPDATE, DELETE, SELECT), it performs the following actions:
+If the database server detects any down-level version page during the execution of DML statements (INSERT, UPDATE, DELETE, and SELECT statements, and MERGE statements that specify Insert, Update, or Delete clauses), it performs the following actions:

-- For UPDATE statements, the database server converts the entire data page or pages to the final format. - · For INSERT statements, the database server converts the inserted row to the final format and inserts it in the best-fit page.
+• For UPDATE statements, the database server converts the entire data page or pages to the final format.

+- For INSERT statements, the database server converts the inserted row to the final format and inserts it in the best-fit page.
 The database server converts the existing rows on the best-fit page to the final format. - For DELETE statements, the database server does not convert the data pages to the final format. - For SELECT statements, the database server does not convert the data pages to the final format.